What drew you to the law?

 What do you hope students gain from your courses?

 Aside from the substantive knowledge of the course materials, I hope my students develop their ability to think on their feet, and interact in a professional manner.
 I have been told that my classes are challenging, and from the experience I hope my students gain confidence in their ability to become great lawyers.

 What did you do prior to entering academia?

 Before law school, I enlisted in the Air Force, was an actor in children’s theater, was in a rock band, owned a nightclub and was an AIDS and LGBTQ activist.
 I finally went to college and law school and practiced with a medium-size firm in Connecticut.
 I then went to public health school before beginning my teaching career.

 What are you passionate about outside of the law?

-Traveling, especially with my soon-to-be husband.
+Traveling, especially with my husband.
 I love going to new places and exploring different cultures — especially sampling new food.
 I will get on a plane anytime, going anywhere.

 What are your research interests?